Bordered Floer homology for manifolds with torus boundary via immersed curves

-Fixing a small peg radius $\epsilon$, consider transverse peg-board representatives of $c_0$ and $c_1$ with a chosen orientation on each curve.
-Since $c_0$ and $c_1$ are in minimal position, to show that $M_0 \cup_h M_1$ is not an L-space it is enough to find two intersection points between $c_0$ and $c_1$ with the same $\Ztwo$-grading.
+Fixing a small peg radius $\epsilon$, consider $\epsilon$-pegboard representatives of $c_0$ and $c_1$ with a chosen orientation on each curve.
+Recall that each corner wraps around a circle of different radius between $\epsilon$ and $2\epsilon$, with corners that change direction more wrapping closer to the puncture (as usual, if two radii agree we perturb one of them slightly to achieve transversality).
+Since $c_0$ and $c_1$ are in minimal position, to show that $M_0 \cup_h M_1$ is not an L-space it is enough to find two intersection points between $c_0$ and $c_1$ with opposite $\Ztwo$-grading.
 It is easy to find two such generators if both curves have peg-wrapping.
-In this case the curves $c_0$ and $c_1$ contain complete circles of radius $\epsilon_0$ and $\epsilon_1$ around the puncture, with $\epsilon_0 \neq \epsilon_1$.
-Suppose, without loss of generality, that $\epsilon_0 < \epsilon_1$.
-Then $c_0$ also contains two line segments tangent at their ends to the circle of radius $\epsilon_0$, one oriented toward the circle and one oriented away from it.
-These two segments clearly intersect the oriented circle of radius $\epsilon_1$ with opposite sign, and the two corresponding generators of $\HFa(\boldsymbol{\gamma}_0,\boldsymbol{\gamma}_1)$ have opposite $\Ztwo$ grading.
+In this case the curves $c_0$ and $c_1$ each contain a portion of sucrve bounding a teardrop enclosing the puncture.
+Suppose the relevant corners of $c_0$ and $c_1$ wrap around circles radius $\epsilon_0$ and $\epsilon_1$ around the puncture.
+Suppose, without loss of generality, that $\epsilon_0 < \epsilon_1$, so that the circle of radius $\epsilon_0$ is contained in the teardrop bounded by $c_1$.
+The curve $c_0$ also contains two line segments tangent at their ends to the circle of radius $\epsilon_0$, one oriented toward the circle and one oriented away from it.
+These two segments clearly intersect the teardrop portion of $c_1$ with opposite sign, and the two corresponding generators of $\HFa(\boldsymbol{\gamma}_0,\boldsymbol{\gamma}_1)$ have opposite $\Ztwo$ grading.
 Thus we may assume that there is no peg-wrapping in $c_0$.